 Published: 31 January 2025

-In the showdown between Individual Savings Accounts (ISAs) and other savings accounts, you need to find the right fit for your finances.
+In the showdown between cash Individual Savings Accounts (ISAs) and other savings accounts, you need to find the right fit for your finances.
 But what’s the difference between the two?
 Let’s break it down in plain English, so you can make the right call for your cash.

 What’s a savings account?

-Picture this: a safe place for your hard-earned money, with the bonus of earning interest on the side.
+Picture this: a place for your hard-earned money, with the bonus of earning interest on the side.
 That’s a savings account for you.

-Difference between ISAs and savings accounts
+Difference between cash ISAs and savings accounts

 What’s an ISA?

-Benefits of an ISA
+Benefits of a cash ISA

 Choosing a savings account